elastic/kibana/x-pack/plugins/fleet/dev_docs/local_setup/developing_kibana_and_fleet_server.md

-# Developing Kibana and Fleet Server simulatanously
+# Developing Kibana and Fleet Server simultaneously

 Many times, a contributor to Fleet will only need to make changes to [Fleet Server](https://github.com/elastic/fleet-server) or [Kibana](https://github.com/elastic/kibana) - not both.
 But, there are times when end-to-end changes across both componenents are necessary.
 To facilitate this, we've created a guide to help you get up and running with a local development environment that includes both Kibana and Fleet Server.
 This is a more involved process than setting up either component on its own.